xebia/essentials/non-functionals.md

 ### Applicability

 Every project should carefully consider the quality related attributes that need to be addressed.
-That does not necessarily mean that all projects need have the same non-functional requirements.
+That does not necessarily mean that all projects need to have the same non-functional requirements.
 In fact, in some cases, after short but conscious consideration, the decision might be to just ignore non-functional requirements altogether.
 (In case of a one-off script?)

 ### Application